The end of copper: New Zealand retires its old phone network

 On the positive side, this last barrier is also an opportunity.
 It gives government and the telecommunications industry an incentive to modernise connections for those users left in the gap between UFB and RBI.

 Number crunchers can revisit their models and provide details.
-My guess is that with the way cellular technology is evolving, wireless broadband services providers will soon offer most users in that gap a superior, cost-effective alternative to copper.
+With the way cellular technology is evolving, wireless broadband services providers will soon be able to offer most users in that gap a superior, cost-effective alternative to copper.

 By the time any change comes we’ll be looking at 5G mobile.
 This promises gigabit wireless connection speeds and thousands of simultaeous connections.
 It means users will have fast broadband links that are cheaper to install than fibre and cheaper to maintain than copper.